LucasGauterio/genai-rag/evaluation/README.md

 ## Known Limitations

-This evaluation framework has the following limitations, which are acceptable given the project scope:
+The following limitations are known and expected, given the scope of this project:

 ### Sample Size
 The evaluation runs on 8 positive queries and 3 negative test cases.
 While sufficient for demonstrating system functionality and identifying major issues, this sample size is small for statistically significant conclusions.